BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 ```

 #### Extract Zip Files
 This script is used to extract the zip files of the repositories.
 It is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generateZipFiles.sh`.
-To execute it, you must run the following command:
+In order to execute it, you must modify the following constants:
+1. `full_repositories`: This constant is used to specify the name of the repository that you want to extract the zip files.
+2. `short_repositories`: This constant is used to specify the name of the repository that you want to extract the zip files, but in a shorter way, as it only have the useful generated data, like the `diffs`, `metrics_data`, `metrics_evolution`, `metrics_predictions`, `metrics_statistics` and `repositories`.
+So, it ignores the ck csv files stored in the `ck_metrics` directory, as they occupy a lot of space and are not useful, as they are only used for generating the metrics evolution, metrics predictions and metrics statistics files.

+Now that you have set the constants, you can run the following command to execute the following command:
 ```
 make extract_zip_files_script
 ```